 As part of our Services for our Customers, we regularly build and update predictive models which are used by Customers to evaluate the employment candidacy for a Job Candidate.
 We use aggregated and anonymized data to build such predictive models and otherwise improve the performance of the Site and the Services.
 Every time a model is built or updated, we must re-evaluate the employment candidacy of a Job Candidate using the new model and the information Job Candidates have provided through the site.
 We also rely on information collected from Incumbent Employees to build and update these predictive models.
 Therefore, we retain aggregated and anonymized data for these purposes.

-We retain Personal Information (1) for as long as you have an active account with Thine, (2) for as long as necessary to provide you with our services, comply with our legal obligations, preserve and protect our rights as allowed by law, resolve disputes, maintain security, prevent fraud and abuse, and enforce our agreements (including our Terms of Service), (3) or with your consent.
+We retain Personal Information (1) for as long as you have an active account with Thine, (2) for as long as necessary to provide you with our services, comply with our legal obligations, preserve and protect our rights as allowed by law, resolve disputes, maintain security, prevent fraud and abuse, and enforce our agreements (including our Terms of Service), (3) with your consent, or (4) a required by law.

 Upon your request to delete information associated with your Account, our retention policy differs depending whether you last took the Assessment as a Job Candidate: